wokwi/wokwi-docs/docs/parts/wokwi-logic-analyzer.md

 ## Viewing the data

 When you stop the simulation, the logic analyzer downloads a file with the recorded samples to your computer.
 The recording file uses the standard [Value Change Dump (VCD)](https://en.wikipedia.org/wiki/Value_change_dump) format.
-You can use software such as [PulseView](https://sigrok.org/wiki/Downloads) to open the file and view the recorded data.
 The file is called "wokwi-logic.vcd" by default, but you can configure the name using the `filename` attribute.

+To learn how to view the data, please visit our [Logic Analyzer Guide](../guides/logic-analyzer#using-the-logic-analzer).